gacosta/Mensurable/README.md

 ## Usage

+To define any physical magnitud you must specify its class name and some units of measure and its equivalences:

+  Energy = Mensurable::Magnitude.new J: 1, kJ: 1e3

 To manipulate measures of an already defined physical magnitud just refer to them directly to scale them:
     (3.inches * 12) #=> 36.inches